naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 ```

-- use `ref` fucntion when dealing with primitive type like string.
+- use `ref` function when dealing with primitive type like string.
-- use `reactive` when a group of primitives are togeather
+- use `reactive` when a group of primitives are together

 **toRefs**